 What is the RED Program?

-Rural Economic Development (RED) is a cost-share funding program that supports projects that remove barriers to economic development in rural communities.
+Rural Economic Development (RED) is a cost-share funding program that supports projects that create strong rural communities in Ontario.

 What are RED Outcomes?